jasperanders/ContentMachine/content/resources/00 Getting Started/03 Setup.md

 author: Jasper Anders ©
 ---

+# Setup

-# Creating a Continuous Deployment Environment
+## Creating a Continuous Deployment Environment

 We have seen an overview of the architecture in the previous section.
 Now we will show how to actually set up.